DEVOTIONALS

 Him would receive the Holy Spirit along with their salvation.
 The Spirit

-is to be the guiding light in our lives, so it is important for each every
+is meant to be the guiding light in our lives, so it’s important for every

-believer to understand His attributes and characteristics (which are the
+believer to understand the Spirit’s attributes and characteristics (which

 those same identifying traits in our own lives.
 We should be listening